 How to Make Ham Fried Rice

-- Chill rice.
-Prepare, then chill it in the refrigerator until ready to use.
+Prepare, then chill rice in the refrigerator until ready to use.
 Even better, use leftovers straight out of the fridge!

 Expert Tips